 What Is Spirulina?

-Like chlorella, it also has a vast nutrient profile, so it’s popular in many forms of supplements.
+Like chlorella, it also has a vast nutritional profile, so spirulina supplements come in many forms.
 It can come as a powder, tablet, softgel, capsule, or any variety of supplements.

 What Are the Benefits of Spirulina?